-- RxHistoryResponse: a response to an RxHistoryRequest containing a patient’s medication history; includes the medications that were dispensed or obtained within a certain timeframe, optionally including the prescriber that prescribed it
+- RxHistoryResponse: A response to an RxHistoryRequest containing a patient’s medication history; includes the medications that were dispensed or obtained within a certain timeframe, and also optionally includes the prescriber's name.

 - RxHistoryRequest and RxHistoryResponse may be sent directly or through an intermediary.

 - Medication history transactions may be exchanged among prescribers, pharmacies, or payers, and may include adjudicated claims and/or pharmacy dispensed/point of sale prescription information.

 It is recommended that prescribers request Medication History from all applicable sources, whenever appropriate, to ensure the most complete view of a patient’s medication history.
 The Medication History may be reconciled with the prescriber’s patient record for improved medication management and to assist in clinical decision support.

 - Both the sender and receiver must have their systems configured for the transaction in order to facilitate successful exchange, including the ability to send or receive verify, status, or error transactions.
 This may also include hospitals and/or Accountable Care Organizations (ACOs).

 - Secure Communication – Create a secure channel for client-to- server and server-to-server communication.

 - Secure Message Router – Securely route and enforce policy on inbound and outbound messages without interruption of delivery.